AKROGIS/AnimalMovement/Documentation/Installation Instructions.rst

 ++++++++++++++++++++++++++

-If you want to use an automated process to automatically download Argos data, or process Argos emails for users that do not have the Telonics Data Convertor on their computer, then you will need to add the automation user.
+If you want to use an automated process to automatically download Argos data, or process Argos emails for users that do not have the Telonics Data Convertor (TDC) on their computer, then you will need to add the automation user.

 You will need the create a local windows account on the database server.
-See the section  Create External Services, SqlProxy Account below.
+See the section `Automation Account`_ for details.

 Open the file ``{installdir}\Database\CreateAutomationUser.sql`` in in SSMS with a connection to the instance where you wish to create the database.
 Turn on